Right now our focus is on developing our own cloud infrastructure, in order to provide you with more services, more data and more features.

 However, we know that connectivity is key and and we want our Airthings Wave to connect with and be a part of other platforms - this is something we will definitely look into.

-We have already added support of limited features for a seamless smart home integration with Amazon Alexa and Google Assistant.
-You can follow the instructions below on how to set-up your Airthings Wave and Wave Plus with either device.
+We have already added support of limited features for a seamless smart home integration with IFTTT, Amazon Alexa and Google Assistant.
+You can follow the instructions below on how to set-up your Airthings Wave and Wave Plus.

-- Set up your Airthings device according to the instructions from the Airthings Wave app for IOS and Android, use the online instructions for Wave, or Wave Plus.
-Or watch this video for visual instructions.
+- Set up your Airthings device according to the instructions from the Airthings Wave app for iOS and Android, or watch this video for visual instructions.

 2. Make sure your Google Home device is fully set up.
 The instructions can be found here.